-The results in Figure 7 show the runtime of calculating $L(3 \cdot 10^8)$ when node failure occurs at approximately 10%,20%..90% of expected execution time, and 5 runtimes are observed at each timing point.
-The mean number of closures that are reallocated relative to when node failure occurs is also shown.
-Lastly, it shows 5 runtimes using 10 nodes when no failures occur, and additionally 5 runtimes using 9 nodes, again with no failures.
+The results in Figure 7 show the runtime of computing $L(3 \cdot 10^8)$ when node failure occurs at approximately 10%,20%..90% of ex-

 Fully evaluated closure values are first seen at 40% of estimated total runtime, where only 16 (of 30) are reallocated.
 This continues to fall until 90% of the predicted runtime, when 0 closures are reallocated, indicating that all closures had already been fully evaluated on the responsible node, prior to failing.